 How to Store Dentures

-Unless your dentist or prosthodontist provides alternative instructions, the ADA advises that the best method for denture storage is to place your dentures in clean water or a denture cleaning solution.
-Denture solutions may offer the advantages of reducing the amount of bacteria and fungi that live on the dentures and preventing unpleasant odors.
+Unless your dentist or prosthodontist provides alternative instructions, the best method for denture storage is to place your dentures in clean water or a denture cleaning solution.
+Denture solutions may offer the advantages of reducing the amount of bacteria and fungi that live on the dentures and preventing unpleasant odours.
 However, you should always follow the instructions on the label when using denture cleanser solutions, and if the solution is created by dissolving tablets in warm water, make sure the water isn't too hot — which may cause your dentures to warp.

-Before putting your dentures back in your mouth, make sure to rinse them well, as the Mayo Clinic advises.
+Before putting your dentures back in your mouth, make sure to rinse them well, as the Mayo Clinic in the United States advises.
 This step is especially important if the dentures have been soaking in denture cleaning solution.
 The chemicals in this type of solution can cause burns, pain and vomiting if swallowed.

 Dos and Don'ts of Denture Storage

 Storing your dentures correctly prolongs their life and helps to keep them clean, pliable and comfortable to wear.
-Remember these tips from the ADA and the Mayo Clinic for properly caring for and storing your dentures:
+Remember these tips from Tan Tock Seng Hospital for properly caring for and storing your dentures:

 It only takes a few minutes to clean and store your dentures every night to make sure you'll have clean, fresh, comfortable dentures to wear the next day.
 Additionally, storing your dentures correctly means that you're prolonging their life.
 Follow your dentist's instructions on denture storage, and if you're unsure about anything, ask for advice.